 Considering how much student loan debt is out there, and the relatively low salaries many new teachers face, your education degree could come with a heap of debt.

-Based on June 2018 credit report data for more than 60 million U.S. Credit Karma members, those who have student loan debt owe an average of about $33,370 in student loans.
-And the national average starting teacher salary for 2016-17 was just $38,617, the National Education Association reports.
+August 2022 credit report data for more than 28 million U.S. Credit Karma members with student loan debt shows they owe an average of about $32,004 in student loans.
+And the national average starting teacher salary for 2016-17 was just $41,770, the National Education Association reports.

-With total student loan debt in the U.S. topping $1.5 trillion as of July 2018, according to the Federal Reserve, it’s no surprise that historically, approximately 11% of federal student loan borrowers have defaulted on their student loans, according to data from the U.S. Department of Education.
+With total student loan debt in the U.S. topping $1.7 trillion as of June 2022, according to the Federal Reserve, it’s no surprise that approximately 7.3% of federal student loan borrowers defaulted on their student loans in federal fiscal year 2018, according to September 2021 data from the U.S. Department of Education.

 Clearly, many graduates have difficulty repaying their student loans.
 For some, student loan forgiveness could be an option, provided they meet qualifying criteria.